skollmor/dspace/README.md

 ![Dataspace for Zebra Finch Song Development](https://raw.githubusercontent.com/skollmor/dspace/master/App/Docs/+dspace/+resources/images/FullApp.png)

+This version of Dataspace is released concurrently with the research paper:

+*Kollmorgen, S., Hahnloser, R.H.R. & Mante, V. Nearest neighbours reveal fast and slow components of motor learning.
+Nature 577, 526-530 (2020). https://doi.org/10.1038/s41586-019-1892-x*

 ### How to Use Dataspace
 Checkout (or copy) the dspace-repository to your local machine.
 In Matlab, run the function dspace() located in the main dataspace folder: